Flying Russian flags, more Wagner troops roll into Belarus as part of deal that ended their mutiny | Law-Order

 More mercenaries from Russia's Wagner military contractor rolled into Belarus on Monday, a monitoring group said, continuing their relocation to the ex-Soviet nation following last month's short-lived mutiny.

-Belaruski Hajun, a Belarusian activist group that monitors troops movements in Belarus, said that a convoy of about 20 vehicles carrying Russian flags and Wagner insignia entered the country Monday heading toward a field camp that Belarusian authorities had offered to the company.
+Belaruski Hajun, a Belarusian activist group that monitors troops movements in Belarus, said that a convoy of more than 100 vehicles carrying Russian flags and Wagner insignia entered the country, heading toward a field camp that Belarusian authorities had offered to the company.
+The convoy included heavy trucks and trailers with construction equipment, among other vehicles.

-The group said it was a third Wagner convoy entering the country since last week.
+The group said it was the third Wagner convoy to enter the country since last week.

-Prigozhin called it a "march of justice" to oust Defence Minister Sergei Shoigu and General Staff chief Gen. Valery Gerasimov, who demanded that Wagner sign contracts with the Defense Ministry.
+Prigozhin called it a "march of justice" to oust Defense Minister Sergei Shoigu and General Staff chief Gen. Valery Gerasimov, who demanded that Wagner mercenaries sign contracts with the Defense Ministry.

-The mutiny faced little resistance and the mercenaries downed at least six military helicopters and a command post aircraft, killing at least 10 airmen.
+Putin's comments appeared to reflect his efforts to secure the loyalty of Wagner mercenaries, some of the most capable Russian forces in Ukraine, whose revolt posed the most serious threat to his 23-year rule.
+The Russian Defense Ministry said last week that Wagner was completing the handover of its weapons to the Russian military, part of efforts by Russian authorities to defuse the threat posed by the mercenaries.

-Putin's comments appeared to reflect his efforts to secure the loyalty of Wagner mercenaries, some of the most capable Russian forces in Ukraine, after the group's brief revolt last month that posed the most serious threat to his 23-year rule.
+The Belarusian leader has rejected the allegations that Wagner's presence in Belarus could destabilize the country, but some observers noted that he would likely order the country's security agencies to maintain a close watch over the group's activities.

-The Russian Defence Ministry said last week that Wagner was completing the handover of its weapons to the Russian military, part of efforts by Russian authorities to defuse the threat posed by the mercenaries that seemed to herald an end to their operations in Ukraine where they had played a prominent role as one of the most capable elements of Russian forces.
+"Lukashenko is a very cautious politician and he would be worried about possible surprises from the Russian mercenaries, whom he would seek to control day and night," Belarusian political analyst Valery Karbalevich said.
+"The Belarusian security agencies will now focus their entire potential on not allowing Wagner to have any autonomy in Belarus."
+During a meeting Monday with the country's chief prosecutor, Lukashenko spoke about the need to tighten control over the military to ensure their full compliance with the law.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)